Haloshs123/ses307-analysis/README.md

 Data analysis scripting for SES307 accelerometer data.

-main.py was the initial draft. pandas implimentation.py is the current working version.
-When running, update config.txt with appropriate paths and config.txt's reference in the script.
+main.py contains the current pipeline used for analysis. pandas implimentation.py contains the functions and (when ran) a framework for testing a pipeline process When running, update config.txt with appropriate paths and config.txt's reference in both scripts.